 Cheap Land In Missouri - near Truman Lake.

 If you're ready to get away from all the stresses of urban life, cut out a little slice of country for yourself here near Missouri's largest lake - Truman Lake.
-Truman is a fisherman's dream and considered the more pastoral sister to the Lake of the Ozarks, but you're still only a couple hours away from the big city action of Kansas City.
+Truman is a fisherman's dream and considered the more pastoral sister to the Lake of the Ozarks, but you're still less than two hours away from the big city action of Kansas City.

 The nearest city is Osceola and it's about a 25 minute drive to the west.
 Osceola is a quaint little town where you'll find a couple supermarkets, Dollar General, Wendy's, the famous Osceola Cheese company, a vet, and a few other critical services.
 If you're hungry though, you absolutely can't miss Sugarfoot's Bbq, an award-winning restaurant incredibly popular by locals and tourists alike.
 Osceola has a colorful Civil War-era past as a once-thriving riverboat port, site of a brutal Civil War battle, and frequent hideout for Jesse James and the Younger Gang.
 Much of the Victorian-style architecture that was employed during the post-Civil War rebuilding phase still remains.

-When it's time to go shopping and stock up on supplies, Warsaw is about 35 minutes to the northeast and hosts a Walmart, several other shops, , restaurants, parks, and marinas.
+When it's time to go shopping and stock up on supplies, Warsaw is less than a half hour to the northeast and hosts a Walmart, several other shops, , restaurants, parks, and marinas.
 Downtown Warsaw and the Drake Harbor Recreation Area Trails have been designated as “Great Places in Missouri” by the American Planning Association.
 Take a refreshing walk across the Joe Dice Swinging Suspension Bridge, which is on the National Historic Registry, or ride your bike on some of the state's best and most scenic bicycle trails.

 Of course, Truman Lake anchors several state parks, promising bountiful natural beauty and outdoor adventure.
 The most notable of which is the Harry S. Truman State Park.
 Clear waters, dramatic bluffs and vibrant summer and fall colors make Harry S Truman State Park an ideal place to vacation.
 Located on a peninsula, the park offers a marina, ample fishing and boating opportunities, and water that's perfect for every kind of swimmer.
 Hiking trails, picnic areas and campsites dot the park's open oak woodlands and provide a home for abundant wildlife.
 Other nearby (within 45 mins) natural lakeside offerings include: